alternate-file/vscode-alternate-file/README.md

 ## Features

 All commands are under the control pane.
-Or, you can set up [shortcuts](#Shortcuts)
+Or, you can set up [shortcuts](shortcuts).

-`Alternate File` - Switch to the alternate file (if found) in the current pane `Split Alternate File` - Switch to the alternate file (if found) in a split pane `Create Alternate File` - Switch to the alternate file (if found) in the current pane.
+- `Alternate File` - Switch to the alternate file (if found) in the current pane
+- `Split Alternate File` - Switch to the alternate file (if found) in a split pane
+- `Create Alternate File` - Switch to the alternate file (if found) in the current pane.
 If not found, create the file.
-`Create Split Alternate File` - Switch to the alternate file (if found) in a split pane.
+- `Create Split Alternate File` - Switch to the alternate file (if found) in a split pane.
 If not found, create the file.

 ## .projections.json